4. [Optional] Consider using a law firm to issue a letter before action

-The sad thing is, almost half of the small to medium-sized businesses are being paid late, with the average being £32,185 in overdue payments, and nearly half of companies with bad debts are spending up to four hours a week chasing bill payers.
+The sad thing is, almost half of small to medium sized businesses are being paid late, with the average being £32,185 in overdue payments, and nearly half of companies with bad debts are spending up to four hours a week chasing bill payers.

 That’s a massive inefficiency and only aggravates a company’s costs further.
 For the majority of these companies, it’s also the same drill; phone calls (repeated conversations); and emails.
 With no sure outcome.

 On certain occasions, the exposure may be too great to write off.
 This is particularly so when a company has one or a few major clients, responsible for a large proportion of income.
 For example a consulting business with one major client like a bank, will quickly find itself in big cash trouble, if the bank decides to pay late.
 Sadly this happens all too frequently for consultants that consult for large organisations, who either by financial design, or because of lengthy internal procedures sit on unpaid invoices for too long.
 Use Zegal to set up an efficient and formal late payment process.

 Make sure that your customers are clear on payment terms from the start and that there are penalties for late payment.
 Use contracts that are clear on this from the get-go to show that you are serious about this.

 If you’re issuing an invoice or purchase order, ensure the payment terms are clearly communicated on these documents.
 You can use Zegal to draft these documents if that is not the case:

 Debt Collection Letters are the first step in the debt collection process.
 These can be a useful and affordable way of chasing up overdue invoices by prompting a customer to pay the overdue amount.
 This is usually repeated 2 or 3 times before escalating the process.

 Step 3: Issue the Final Payment Reminder / Debt Collection Letter